 Manufacturers must ensure all trading partners are in compliance with DSCSA guidelines or risk penalties.
 Forward-thinking supply chain executives must consider that packaging and labeling vendors promising item serialization compliant facilities by the FDA-imposed deadline may be delayed.
 Searching for alternative solutions from firms promising compliance in advance of the deadline date are in the best interest of manufacturers to maintain supply chain integrity and uninterrupted distribution.

-A recent study by the Healthcare Distribution Alliance, an industry trade group, revealed[xii] that 66% of branded manufacturers and 67% of generic manufacturers expect to have 100% of their products serialized by November 27, 2017.
+A recent study by the Healthcare Distribution Alliance, an industry trade group, revealed[xii] that 51% of pharmaceutical manufacturers expected to have 100% of their products serialized by November, 2018.
 The substantial gap between current readiness and full compliance is compelling manufacturers to seek options to continue full operations post-deadline.

 With complete serialization capabilities installed in our facilities, WDSrx offers manufacturers at any stage of compliance three types of serialization programs that provide the correct solution to fit their needs and maintain operations.